Post Office Saving Schemes: Their Benefits and How To Start

 The eligibility criteria depend on the type of account you choose.
 Some of the general requirements are:

-• A bona fide guardian of a minor can open an account
+• A bona fide guardian can open an account on behalf of a minor

 Listed below are the steps investors must follow to apply for any Post Office Savings Schemes: